Feral parakeets in Great Britain: Population in Britain

 Throughout the decades since, parakeets continued to variously escape captivity; however, populations repeatedly died out until 1969, when the population of parakeets began to breed and sustain itself in London for the first time.
 Beginning in Croydon, the parakeets spread to Wraysbury, Bromley, and Esher.
 In the same year, small flocks spread from London to towns in northwestern Kent such as Rochester, Northfleet, Gravesend, and Shorne and increased in numbers over the following decade, eventually spreading east into Medway and north into marshland areas.
 Small populations likewise became established in Surrey towns adjacent to London and in Wraysbury and Old Windsor in Berkshire.
 Outside of the greater London area, secondary feral populations became established in Greater Manchester in the mid-1970s and in Merseyside in the early 1980s.
 Individuals were also recorded over the 1970s in the Cuckmere Valley of East Sussex and the Chichester Harbour of West Sussex.
 By the 1980s and 1990s, the northwestern populations largely died out, although the groups elsewhere remained stable and tended to increase, with several new colonies becoming established.
 The overall population by the mid-1980s was estimated at 1,000 individuals at a minimum, of which 300 lived in London.

 In the mid-1990s, the population appeared to start increasing rapidly.
 The population was estimated at 500 birds in 1983, reached 1,500 by 1996, 4,000-4,500 by 2000, and 5,800 in the London area in 2002 (sheltering in up to five roosts).
 At this point, the species' range had expanded into Buckinghamshire, Berkshire, Middlesex, and outlying areas of Surrey.
 The last official roost count, in 2012, recorded 32,000 parakeets in London.

 British rose-ringed parakeets are most common in the south-east of England, including London suburbs, Surrey, Kent and Sussex, and in South West England, including Devon, Cornwall, and Somerset.
 Parakeet populations have also been reported further north in Liverpool, Oxford, Birmingham, Manchester, Leeds, Bradford, Sheffield, Newcastle, Edinburgh and Glasgow.
+A roost count on 22 November 2025 of the population in Newcastle totalled 360 birds.

 Due to population growth and the relatively quick spread throughout Britain, estimates of parakeet numbers within the country vary.
 According to the London Natural History Society, in the early 2000s the largest population of rose-ringed parakeets was believed to exist in the South London suburbs, where the birds roosted principally in Esher Rugby Ground, Esher until 2007 (Esher Rugby Club named its women's team "The Parakeets" in a tribute to the birds).
 In 2017, The Royal Society for the Protection of Birds (RSPB) estimated there to be around 8,600 breeding pairs in Britain.
 Other scientific counts conducted in 2012 placed the number at around 32,000 birds.

 The rose-ringed parakeet is scientifically monitored by the British Trust for Ornithology (BTO) and, as of 2022, estimate about 12,000 breeding pairs.